unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Hooves_**.
 The unicorn makes one attack with its hooves.

 **_Shimmering Shield (Costs 2 Actions)_**.
-The unicorn creates a shimmering, magical field around itself or another creature it can see within 60 feet of it.
+The unicorn creates a shimmering, tek field around itself or another creature it can see within 60 feet of it.
 The target gains a +2 bonus to AC until the end of the unicorn’s next turn.

 **_Heal Self (Costs 3 Actions)_**.
 The unicorn magically regains 11 (2d8 + 2) hit points.